 Location Minimum Front Setback Garage/Carport Location Within a Heritage Conservation Area Normal Allotments Must complement the existing setbacks of surrounding buildings in the vicinity and within the streetscape.
-For corner lots, sight distance must be maintained. the street or, if unable to be located behind the Outside a Heritage Conservation Area Normal Allotments Must complement the existing setbacks of buildings located in the Village.
+For corner lots, sight distance must be maintained.
+Outside a Heritage Conservation Area Normal Allotments Must complement the existing setbacks of buildings located in the Village.
 For corner lots, sight distance must be maintained.
 At or behind the building line.
 Frontage to a highway or major road 10 metres At or behind the building line.